- Creating Eco-Conscious Products

-Programs for the registration of chemical substances and safety data sheets (SDSs) have been introduced in many countries and regions, such as the EU, the United States, and China.
+Programs for the registration of chemical substances and safety data sheets (SDSs) have been introduced in many countries and regions, such as the EU and the United States.
 Together with carrying out the necessary registration, the Brother Group develops SDSs based on the rules of each country or region and publishes them on our website.

 Compliance with energy-saving regulations in respective countries and regions

 The Ecodesign Energy-related Products (ErP) Directive is an EU law setting up a framework that requires the eco-conscious design of energy-related products to suppress energy consumption and encourage repair, reuse, and recycling.
-Based on this ErP Directive, requirements for eco-conscious design are established for each product field.
+Based on this directive, requirements for eco-conscious design are established for each product field.

-The categories "imaging equipment (Lot 4)," "standby and off-mode losses (Lot 6)," "external power supply (Lot 7)," and "networked standby losses of energy using products (Lot 26)," which came into effect in 2015, are applicable to Brother's products.
-Together with developing energy-saving technologies for the relevant products and meeting the standards, for "networked standby losses of energy using products (Lot 26)" and "external power supply (Lot 7)," we also publish information on the Internet as required.
+For the categories to which Brother's products are applicable, such as "standby and off-mode losses (Lot 6)," "external power supply (Lot 7)," and "networked standby losses of energy using products (Lot 26)," products meet the standards with the development of energy-saving technologies.
+Furthermore, we also publish information about "external power supply (Lot 7)" and "networked standby losses of energy using products (Lot 26)" on the Internet as required.

 Countries and regions outside the EU have increasingly introduced laws and regulations requiring eco-conscious design and set energy conservation standards in respective product areas.